7 Best Online Surgical Technologist Training Programs

 The National Board of Surgical Technology and Surgical Assisting (NBSTSA) board exam leads to the Certified Surgical Technologist (CST) certification.

-This is applicable to students interested in employment in surgical technology.
+This applies to students interested in employment in surgical technology.

 The exam is provided both online and in-person at education and testing centers, depending on the person applying.